 Bill has visited the Resource Centre twice to find equipment to help him manage his sight and hearing loss.
-He told us, "The charity has been very helpful, efficient and friendly and provided me with various pieces of equipment that have enabled me to complete tasks independently.
+He told us, "The charity has very helpful, efficient and friendly and provided me with various pieces of equipment that have enabled me to complete tasks independently.
 I have received a cane, large print diary, task lamp and have signed up to receive Talking Books and Newspapers.
 The task lamp has been a godsend as before I got it, I couldn't see the food on my plate."

-We also issued Bill with an Echo Radio Link and Sennheiser headphones to wear over his hearing aids which have enabled him to watch and listen to the TV which he had missed.
+We also issued Bill with an Echo Radio Link and Sennheiser headphones to wear over his hearing aids which have enabled him to watch and listen to the TV which he missed.

-To book an appointment at our Resource Centre please contact our Helpdesk, our contact details are all listed on page 2.
+If you would like to make an appointment to visit our Resource Centre in Fetcham then please contact our Helpdesk, our contact details are on page 2.